andraugust/andraugust.github.io/thermo-2.md

 C = \frac{\partial Q}{\partial T}
 $$

-Heat capacity is defined as the amount of heat needed to raise a system's temperature by 1K.
-Or as I like to think of it, the energy a system gains/loses when it equilibrates with a reservoir that's 1K hotter/cooler than it.
+Heat capacity is defined as the amount of heat needed to raise a system's temperature by 1K, or as I like to think of it, the energy a system gains/loses when it equilibrates with a reservoir that's 1K hotter/cooler than it.

 Heat capacity depends on the constraints of the process.
-Specifically, whether the process is under constant volume or constant pressure conditions.
-Under constant volume, no work is done, so
+Specifically, whether the process takes place under constant volume or constant pressure conditions.
+Under constant volume conditions no work is done, so

 $$
 \begin{align}